MedQuest

 Extended wait times are associated with:

-Adverse physical health outcomes
+Adverse physical & mental health outcomes

 Increased socioeconomic burden on patients and families